TreborOB/cryto_tracker/README.md

 ## Extra features

-The HTTPS client Axios was used in conjunction with the Crytocompare API (https://min-api.cryptocompare.com/) to retrieve the live EUR price of all crytocurrencies being tracked within the application.
+1. The HTTPS client Axios was used in conjunction with the Crytocompare API (https://min-api.cryptocompare.com/) to retrieve the live EUR price of all crytocurrencies being tracked within the application.

+2. Within the Additional Coin Information section, I used a Crytocurrency Ticker supplied by coinmarketcap.com.
+Currently, this is used alongside the mock API data but for the next part of the assignment, I plan on using data derived from API calls only i.e. live prices.

 ## Independent learning.

 1. Research of third-party react components/libraries was carried out to see how they could be implemented to help improve the project

 2. The Axios HTTP client and the Crytocompare API were both researched/investigated to dertermine how live Crytocurrency proces could be retrieved